-Choose "Management" \rightarrow "Access Control" \rightarrow "Password", you can see the screen (shown in Figure 4-107) which allows you to change the factory default password of the router.
+Choose "Management" \rightarrow "Access Control" \rightarrow "Password", you can see the screen (shown in Figure 4-109) which allows you to change the factory default password of the router.
 The default password is the same as the user name, which is admin/admin, support/support, and user/user respectively.

-Access Control Passw vords user account admin from the local network or through the Internet to view or change its settings. nware Upgrade) and Settings Export/Import (Management > Settings > Export/Import) functions are only Use the fields below to enter up to 16 characte ers and click "Save/Apply" to change or create password.
+Access Control Passw vords

+You can access your Modem Router with your Note: Firmware Upgrade (Management > Firn available for local access. user account admin from the local network or through the Internet to view or change its settings. nware Upgrade) and Settings Export/Import (Management > Settings > Export/Import) functions are only

+Use the fields below to enter up to 16 characte ers and click "Save/Apply" to change or create password.
 Note: Password cannot contain a space.

+Username: admin 💌

+Old Password:

+New Password:

-Username: Old Password: New Password: Confirm Password: admin v Save/Apply
+Confirm Password:

+Save/Apply